 Emotional and familial requirements

 Additionally, some individuals depart from their professions because of severe emotional anguish and family concerns.
-In this situation, most of them always choose this choice to ensure that they have enough time to resolve their issues and reclaim a normal mental state that allows them to focus on their job and work environment.
+In this situation, most of them always choose to ensure they have enough time to resolve their issues and reclaim a normal mental state that allows them to focus on their job and work environment.

 Relocation